-AGED 589.
-Graduate Consultation.
-3 Credits.
-(3 Ind) F,S,Su

-IND PREREQUISITE: Master's standing and approval of the Dean of Graduate Studies.
-This course may be used only by students who have completed all of their coursework (and thesis, if on a thesis plan), but who need additional faculty or staff time or help.
+AGED 588.
+Professional Development.
+2 Credits.
+(2 Lec) On Demand PREREQUISITE: Graduate Standing.
+This course may be used only by students who have completed all of their course work (and thesis if on a thesis plan) but who need additional faculty or staff time or help.